Simon O'Donnell: 1985 Ashes

+O'Donnell leapt into test contention with a score of 100 against the MCC.

-O'Donnell played in the Australian team for the one day internationals, taking two crucial wickets in the second.
+O'Donnell played in the Australian team for the one day internationals, taking two wickets in the second.

 He was picked in Australian side for the first test, as the fourth bowler.
 He scored 24 and took 3 wickets in England's second innings.
-England won the game easily.
+England won the game.

 O'Donnell kept his place in the side for the second test.
-He proved his usefulness with the bat, helping Australia navigate a tricky second innings run chase and hitting the winning runs with a six.
+He navigated a second innings run chase and hit the winning runs with a six.

 There was a risk he would be made 12th man for the third test but O'Donnell kept his position.
 He was made 12th man for the last test.

 1985–86

 O'Donnell injured his hip at the beginning of the 1985–86 season and missed some early games.
 He recovered in time to be selected for the first test against New Zealand.
 He took a career best 2–53 and 5–66 against New South Wales.
 However fellow all rounder Greg Matthews took 5–22 in the same game and he was preferred to O'Donnell, who was made 12th man.

 O'Donnell was kept in the squad and played in the second test against New Zealand.
 He took part in an important second innings partnership which guided Australia to victory.
 However he was injured during the test while fielding and was omitted from the third test.

 He was out of cricket for a number of weeks.
 He returned against Tasmania taking 3–48.